Links

 Overview

-With Google Cloud Pub/Sub as a log source, Panther can pull log data directly from Pub/Sub topics.
+Panther supports configuring Google Pub/Sub as a Data Transport to pull log data directly from Pub/Sub topics.

 Panther pulls from a dedicated subscription and authenticates by way of a Service Account.

-How to connect Cloud Pub/Sub as a Data Transport log source in Panther
+How to set up a Cloud Pub/Sub log source in Panther

-On the "Configure your source" page, fill in the fields:
+5. On the Basic Info page, fill in the fields:

 • Name: Enter a descriptive name for the log source.

-Create the required infrastructure in your GCP cloud.
+Step 2: Create the required infrastructure in your GCP cloud

 • project_id: The ID of your GCP project.